zowe/docs-site/docs/extend/extend-cli/cli-extending-a-plugin.md

 })();
 ```

-### Verify your build with the programmatic API **[correct?]**
+### Verify that you can build the programmatic API

 In your terminal, issue `npm run build` in your terminal to verify a clean compilation and confirm that no lint errors are present.

-At this point, you have a programmatic API to be used by your handler or another Node.js application.
+At this point, you have a programmatic API that can be used by your handler or another Node.js application.
 Next, define the command syntax for the command that uses your programmatic Node.js APIs.

 ### Creating a command definition